absabry/mlops-nba/README.md

 * Tests:
   * For testing we use `pytest` and target the tests in the **mlops_nba** using `make test`
   * You can generate a coverage report using `make coverage` and a html version using `make coverage-html`

+  # Next steps:
+  - Create a preprocessed stage having the aggreation of all currated data.